CCCSBuffet/pk_hello_world/README.md

 These programs are a staged introduction to webgl.
 They are several levels of hello world-like material.

+The repo begins with WebGL 1.
+Later all of these are converted to WebGL 2 and code quality / practices are cleaned up.

 1. A single untransformed triangle with constant color.

 2. As above with colored vertices.